SauravSinghKholiya/earthquake_prediction/ReadMe.md

-#### hack10.py is the python file in whick I have created the machine learning model to predict the damage grade of buildings by making a model using RandomForest classifier.
+#### hack10.py is the python file in which I have created the machine learning model to predict the damage grade of buildings by making a model using RandomForest classifier.
 The csv files are not uploaded as their size exceeds 2Gb.
 For reference purpose, I have uploaded the images.
 This is a basic project for beginners.

 #### Details of the files are as follows: